Coronavirus CLE Rule Changes

 - December — granted a 60-day extension with a final deadline of February 28.

-Utah: The Supreme Court of Utah issued an updated order suspending all requirements for live in-person CLE attendance for attorneys reporting in 2020 and 2021.
+They had previously issued an updated order suspending all requirements for live in-person CLE attendance for attorneys reporting in 2020 and 2021.
 In addition, the 2020 compliance deadline was extended to September 1st, 2020 and the reporting deadline was extended to September 15th, 2020.

 - The 6-hour limit on the number of hours for programs delivered as Non-Moderated Programming Without Interactivity that can be claimed for a reporting period, as specified in Rule 3(A)(3) of Rules of Mandatory Continuing Legal Education, is suspended for the 2019-2021 reporting period.